yanc0/asciigram/README.md

 * `Cloud Storage` stores the binary images
 * `Redis` caches ascii, TTL is configurable

-By default, ASCIIGram listen on HTTP port 8080.
+By default, ASCIIGram listens on HTTP port 8080.

 ## Usage
 ```